 Do you like to decorate your home for Christmas?
+Each year we look for something different to decorate.

 How about making an unusual project which also has a practical use – it holds Christmas cards!